mturk/svcbatch/README.md

   This variable is set to the temp directory of the account that was used to start the service.

+  SvcBatch uses GetTempPath function that  checks for the existence of environment variables in the following order and uses the first path found:

+  * The path specified by the TMP environment variable.
+  * The path specified by the TEMP environment variable.
+  * The path specified by the USERPROFILE environment variable.
+  * The Windows directory.

+  Note that the function does not verify that the path exists, nor does it test to see if the current process has any kind of access rights to the path.

 * **SVCBATCH_SERVICE_UUID**